larry-athey/lora-cmd-ctrl/README.md

 _**NOTE:** While this can be used as an alternative to DCC and WCC in the model railroad world, that absolutely is not my specialty.
 However, I do have a local hobbyist in that field that I'm working with in order to make this a viable alternative for that purpose._

 ### Motor Control
-The LCC receiver module can control standard DC brushed motors using a PWM driven H bridge driver such as an L298N, or stepper motors such as a Nema 17 with a DRV8825 driver.
-You may actually use any driver you like.
+The LCC receiver module can control standard DC brushed motors using a PWM driven H bridge driver such as an L298N, or stepper motors such as a Nema 17 with a DRV8825 driver. _(You may actually use any driver you like.)_ Motor control includes direction, speed, runtime, progression time to smooth speed changes, and the number of steps if using a stepper motor.

 ### Remote Switching
 The LCC receiver module can be any variety of ESP32, the switching capabilities are only limited by the number of exposed GPIO pins.
 If you have a large number of switching needs per receiver, you may use an MCP23017 I2C 16 port GPIO expansion module.